EthanHNguyen/ethanhnguyen.github.io/_pages/about.md

 - **Frontier AI infrastructure:** model systems, deployment constraints, evaluation, and reliability.
 - **High-trust deployment:** practical engineering for environments where correctness, trust, and operational judgment matter.
-- **Builder artifacts:** public projects that turn messy domains into usable interfaces.
 - **Research-to-production:** applying a machine learning research foundation to systems people can actually use.

 ## Proof points

 Before Google, I built large-scale ML and cloud platforms at Capital One, including internal model-training infrastructure used by thousands of data scientists, machine learning engineers, and analysts.
-Earlier work included banking ML workflows for fraud, customer segmentation, risk, credit application systems, and high-transaction service migration to AWS Fargate.
+Earlier work included banking ML workflows for fraud, customer segmentation, risk, credit application systems.

 My research background is in deep learning, computer vision, and medical image analysis.
 At Vanderbilt University, I developed new ML algorithms and published peer-reviewed research.
 That background still shapes my engineering taste: models matter, but deployment, observability, data quality, and human trust determine whether they create value.